opf/openproject/docs/user-guide/project-overview/README.md

 ### Project members widget

 You can add a widget which displays all project members and their corresponding role for this project at the project overview page.
+This includes groups and placeholder users.

 ![project members](image-20191112134827557.png)